Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Introduction

 \section{Introduction}

-Forecasting the neighborhood-scale dynamics of residential populations remains an outstanding problem in demography with the potential to inform and significantly affect local planning of social and economic developments \cite{siegel2004methods}.
-For example, such forecasts could be used to achieve optimal allocation of educational, health and safety resources by determining the need for new schools \cite{swanson1998k}, hospitals \cite{humphreys1998delimiting} and fire stations \cite{tayman1997locating} in each neighborhood.
-In addition, such forecasts would be important for estimating housing demands \cite{mason1996population}, and might help combat racial inequalities by predicting the need for low-income housing developments \cite{anderson2003providing} and public transportation \cite{website,wellman2014transportation}.
+Forecasting the neighborhood-scale dynamics of residential populations remains an outstanding problem in demography with the potential to inform and significantly affect local planning of social and economic developments \parencite{siegel2004methods}.
+For example, such forecasts could be used to achieve optimal allocation of educational, health and safety resources by determining the need for new schools \parencite{swanson1998k}, hospitals \parencite{humphreys1998delimiting} and fire stations \parencite{parrott1997locating} in each neighborhood.
+In addition, such forecasts would be important for estimating housing demands \parencite{mason1996population}, and might help combat socioeconomic inequalities by predicting the need for low-income housing developments \parencite{anderson2003providing} and public transportation \parencite{weiner2016urban,wellman2014transportation}.
 Despite this wide range of important potential applications, methods for accurate neighborhood-scale population forecasts remain limited.

-Importantly, at regional scales, there are already numerous methods for predicting population change and dynamics.
-Traditionally, the demographic equation is applied to different cohorts \cite{rowland2003demographic,preston2000demography,siegel2004methods,smith2013practitioner,wachter2014essential,keyfitz2005applied,land2005mathematical}.
+At regional scales, there are already numerous methods for predicting population change and dynamics.
+Traditionally, the demographic equation is applied to different cohorts \parencite{rowland2003demographic,preston2000demography,siegel2004methods,smith2013practitioner,wachter2014essential,keyfitz2005applied,land2005mathematical}.
 In particular, estimates of birth and death rates from past data are already quite accurate.
-Models with different amounts of sophistication have also been developed to estimate the migration rates from available data \cite{rogers2008demographic}.
-For example, the gravity model \cite{ramos2017gravity,grogger2011income,karemera2000gravity,kim2010determinants,poot2016gravity,foot1984net} and the gravity-like Weidlich-Haag Migratory Model \cite{weidlich2012concepts,weidlich1988interregional,weidlich2006sociodynamics,haag2017modelling} fit migration data by including relative preferences of origin and destination regions as well as preferences to make moves to closer locations.
+Models with different amounts of sophistication have also been developed to estimate the migration rates from available data \parencite{rogers2008demographic}.
+For example, the gravity model \parencite{ramos2017gravity,grogger2011income,karemera2000gravity,kim2010determinants,poot2016gravity,foot1984net} and the gravity-like Weidlich-Haag Migratory Model \parencite{weidlich2012concepts,weidlich1988interregional,weidlich2006sociodynamics,haag2017modelling} fit migration data by including relative preferences of origin and destination regions as well as preferences to make moves to closer locations.
 The challenge then, is how to relate the data at the regional level to forecasts at the neighborhood scale.